nbdd0121/norlit-libc/README.rst

 ..
 [2] In GCC it is available in freestanding environment, though C11 does not require it
 ..
 [3] ``system`` is a stub and will abort on call
 ..
 [4] Floating point numbers-related functions may have larger margin of error than expected
 ..
-[5] No debug message is available yet
+[5] remove, rename, tmpfile and tmpnam not supported.
+POSIX extension to printf and scanf is not yet supported.
 ..
 [6] Intended, but violate the standard
 ..
 [7] long double <-> string conversion is approximated with double <-> string conversion
 ..
 [8] Current there is only x86 support
-..
-[9] POSIX extension to printf and scanf is not yet supported

 TODO List
 =========